How to Deploy Cloud Functions with Node.js

 GCP Account

-Create Node.js function for Cloud Functions
+Create Node.js Function for Cloud Functions

-This command will create package.json
+This command will create a package.json file.

 npm init -y

-Then run this command to install the package @google-cloud/functions-framework
+Then run this command to install the package @google-cloud/functions-framework for testing cloud functions locally.

 npm install --save-dev @google-cloud/functions-framework